CakeDC/users/Docs/Home.md

 Home
 ====

-IMPORANT: Current status is **BETA**.
-We are still working on improving the unit test coverage and docs Plugin is usable now if you want to download and take a look.
-PRs and Issues welcome!

 The **Users** Plugin allow users to register and login, manage their profile, etc. It also allows admins to manage the users.

 The plugin is thought as a base to extend your app specific users controller and model from.